gavinhungry/regularish/README.md

 Regularish
 ==========
-Regularish is a Rubular-inspired JavaScript regular expression editor.
+Regularish (regularish.com) is a JavaScript regular expression editor, inspired by Rubular (rubular.com).